Text consolidated by Valsts valodas centrs (State

 retail trade) is prohibited, except for:

-1) the delivery of food and medical goods;
+1) the supply of food and medical goods;

 2) public catering, medical, communications and financial